PracticingDeveloper/practicingruby.com/_posts/2010-12-23-obfuscations-of-christmas-past.md

 categories: articles
 author: Gregory Brown
 permalink: articles/obfuscations-of-christmas-past
+summary: Tear apart an obfuscated Ruby program from Christian Neukirchen to learn some neat tricks.
+issue_number: '1.13'
 ---

 Rather than always focusing on SERIOUS BUSINESS, I'd like share something a little more light hearted today.
 Whether you celebrate Christmas or not, I think you'll find this little holiday themed hack a great deal of fun to play with.